 Inspired by flavors of the Mediterranean, Jeninni Kitchen + Wine Bar’s rich and decadent cuisine takes you on a journey from Morocco and Spain to the Levant, birthplace of owner and sommelier, Thamin Saleh.
-Don’t miss chef Matthew Zimny’s crispy octopus, lamb burger with signature eggplant fries and occasional paella nights and other special events.
-Open Su–Th 4– 9pm, F–Sa 4–10pm.
-Happy Hour—”sips and snacks”—4–6pm every day.
-Closed W.
+Don’t miss chef Matthew Zimny’s charred octopus, lamb burger with signature eggplant fries and occasional paella nights and other special events.
+Open every day except Wednesday, 5pm until close.
+Happy Hour—”sips and snacks”—4–6pm.

 701 Lighthouse Avenue

 If you’re looking for a restaurant with playful, spectacular food and a scrupulous commitment to sustainability, this green-certified restaurant is hard to rival.
 The elegant dining room is celebratory yet relaxed, and the award-winning wine list features many sustainable names and is priced at retail.
 Chef Ted Walter’s menu is ever changing with the seasons, but always includes delicious organic local produce, inventive slow-cooked meats and an array of sustainable seafood choices.
 Open daily 5pm.